NFIB Weekly News

 Read the full article here

 WASHINGTON, D.C.
-(Aug.
-8, 2023) – The NFIB Small Business Optimism Index increased 0.9 of a point in July to 91.9, marking the 19th consecutive month below the 49-year average of 98.
-Twenty-one percent of owners reported that inflation was their single most important problem in operating their business, down three points from June.
+(March 12, 2024) – The NFIB Small Business Optimism Index decreased in February to 89.4, marking the 26th consecutive month below the 50-year average of 98.
+Twenty-three percent of small business owners reported that inflation was their single most important business problem in operating their business, up three points from last month and replacing labor quality as the top problem.

 Read the full article here